liferay/liferay-frontend-projects/README.md

 Here it is specified, that this module should be loaded automatically if developer requests 'aui-test' module, but only if some condition is being met.

-Using ES6 syntax in your modules:
+Using ES6 syntax in your modules
 ======

 ```javascript